Take your fajitas to the next level by flavoring them with this easy-to-make, perfectly balanced fajita seasoning.

 - Garlic Powder

-How to use Fajita Seasoning
+Ways to Use Fajita Seasoning

 However you use this recipe for Fajita Seasoning, I hope it adds just the right kick of flavor to your meal!
 And if you gave it a try, I would love for you to leave a review and comment below.

 Homemade Fajita Spice Blend